 When you’re in the market for a mortgage, there are many factors that go into choosing the appropriate home loan and lender for your situation.

 One factor you need to be aware of when shopping around is the variety of fees the lender is charging, one of which is the loan origination fee.

 In this article, we’ll give you an overview of what the origination fee is so that you have a better understanding of what you’re getting when you shop around for a home loan.

 What Is An Origination Fee?

 An origination fee is what a lender charges in order to set up the loan.

 Some lenders split this into a processing fee (the cost of taking your application and gathering documentation) and an underwriting fee (the cost to have someone look at your application and determine if you qualify).
 For others, this is one fee.

 You may think that a lender makes money off the interest charged with each monthly payment, but this is increasingly not the case.
-Most mortgages are sold shortly after closing to one of the major mortgage investors who then makes them available on the bond market.
+Most mortgages are sold shortly after closing to one of the major mortgage investors, such as Freddie Mac and Fannie Mae, who then makes them available on the bond market.
 This provides easy liquidity rather than lenders having to wait 30 years for the loan to pay off.